 Ownership of Partnership Interests.
 In the case of a REIT that is a partner in an entity that is treated as a partnership for U.S. federal income tax purposes, Treasury regulations provide that the REIT is deemed to own its proportionate share of the partnership's assets for purposes of the asset tests described below and to earn its proportionate share of the partnership's gross income for purposes of the gross income tests described below, based on its pro rata share of capital interests in the partnership.
 However, solely for purposes of the 10% value test described below (see "-Asset Tests"), the determination of a REIT's interest in a partnership's assets will be based on the REIT's proportionate interest in any securities issued by the partnership, excluding for these purposes, certain excluded securities as described in the Code.
-In addition, the assets and gross income of the partnership sin which we own an equity interest is treated as our assets and items of gross income for purposes of applying the REIT requirements described below.
+In addition, the assets and gross income of the partnership generally are deemed to retain the same character in the hands of the REIT.
+Thus, our proportionate share of the assets and items of income of partnerships in which we own an equity interest is treated as our assets and items of gross income for purposes of applying the REIT requirements described below.
 Consequently, to the extent that we directly or indirectly hold a preferred or other equity interest in a partnership, the partnership's assets and operations may affect our ability to qualify as a REIT, even if we have no control or only limited influence over the partnership.

 Disregarded Subsidiaries.
 If a REIT owns a corporate subsidiary that is a "qualified REIT subsidiary," the separate existence of that subsidiary is disregarded for U.S. federal income tax purposes.
 A qualified REIT subsidiary is a corporation or other entity that otherwise would be treated as a corporation for U.S. federal income tax purposes, other than a taxable REIT subsidiary, all of the stock of which is owned directly or indirectly by the REIT.
 Other entities that are wholly owned by us, including single member limited liability companies that have not elected to be taxed as corporations for U.S. federal income tax purposes, are also generally disregarded as separate entities for U.S. federal income tax purposes, including for purposes of the REIT gross income and asset tests.
-All assets, liabilities and items of income, deduction and credit of qualified REIT subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of the REIT itself.
+All assets, liabilities and items of income, deduction and credit of qualified REIT subsidiaries and disregarded subsidiaries will be treated as assets, liabilities and items of income, deduction and credit of the REIT itself.
 A qualified REIT subsidiary of ours is not subject to U.S. federal corporate income taxation, although it may be subject to state and local taxation in some states.